fal-works/hlc-compiler/README.md

 First you have to output HashLink/C code, e.g. `haxe --main Main --hl out/c/main.c`.

-Then call `haxelib run hlc-compiler` with some options described below.
+For compiling the C code into executable, call `haxelib run hlc-compiler` with some options described below.

-File/directory paths can be either absolute or relative from the current working directory (internally all of them are converted to absolute).

 ### hlc-compiler Options